nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 You will learn how to:

-1. Initialize a new package
+1. Initialize a new package revision
-2. Pull the package locally
+2. Pull the package revision locally
-3. Modify the package (update Kptfile)
+3. Modify the package revision contents
 4. Push changes back to Porch
-5. Propose the package for review
+5. Propose the package revision for review
-6. Approve or reject the package
+6. Approve or reject the package revision

+{{% alert title="Understanding Terminology" color="info" %}}
+In Porch, you work with **PackageRevisions** - there is no separate "Package" resource.
+When we say "package" colloquially, we're referring to a PackageRevision.
+The `rpkg` command stands for "revision package".
+{{% /alert %}}

 ---